aymenkrifa/aymenkrifa/README.md

 # Hello! 👋

-I'm Aymen Krifa, a Data Science Intern at Quicktext (Satoripop) and a senior year Computer Science undergraduate student from Tunisia 🇹🇳.
+I'm Aymen Krifa, a Data Science Intern at Quicktext (Satoripop) and a senior year CS undergraduate student from Tunisia 🇹🇳.

 You can contact me at: contact@aymenkrifa.me or aymenkrifa@gmail.com